-Although favoured by couples, Bequia Beach Resort also welcomes families.
+Although favored by couples, Bequia Beach Resort also welcomes families.
 From Monday to Friday they offer supervised activities for children aged 4-12 years; families wishing to use this service must register on arrival.
 Babysitting is also available for a local charge.

 Although the largest of the Grenadine islands that stretch south from St Vincent, Bequia measures just 7 sq miles so nowhere is very far away.

-Bequia Beach Resort is located on the south east coast of the island on beautiful Friendship Beach with far reaching views of other Grenadine islands.
+Bequia Beach Resort is located on the southeast coast of the island on beautiful Friendship Beach with far reaching views of other Grenadine islands.
 This quiet beach is a gorgeous sweep of pale golden sand curving round in a slightly sheltered bay.
 If you time it right, you can often watch fishermen at the other end of the beach bringing in their catch.

 The capital, Port Elizabeth, is about ten minutes’ drive from the resort.
-There’s more of a village than town feel here with only one main street, but you’ll find a string of local bars and restaurants, colourful buildings and a handful of shops all backed by lush hillsides.
+There’s more of a village than town feel here with only one main street, but you’ll find a string of local bars and restaurants, colorful buildings and a handful of shops all backed by lush hillsides.